projectatomic/openshift2nulecule/docs/example.md

  1. Edit mlbpark Nulecule artifact

-    This step is because of issue [#117](https://github.com/projectatomic/adb-atomic-developer-bundle/issues/117) in ADB
+    This step is because of issue [#117](https://github.com/projectatomic/adb-atomic-developer-bundle/issues/117) in ADB.

+    Find and modify replication controller for mongodb.

-    - `vi mlb/artifacts/kubernetes/artifacts.json`
+    - `vi mlb/artifacts/kubernetes/mongodb-1-ReplicationController.json`
     - find "volumeMounts" field in mongodb container and remove that.

  1. Build Docker container with Nulecule application.